Dr Diego Pérez-Liebana

 Queen Mary University of London.

 Born in Madrid (Spain) in 1983 and living in London (United Kingdom).
-I am a Lecturer in Computer Games and Artificial Intelligence at the University of Essex (Colchester, UK).
+I am a Senior Lecturer in Computer Games and Artificial Intelligence at Queen Mary University of London (UK).
 I hold a Ph.D in Computer Science from the University of Essex (2015) and a Master degree in Computer Science from University Carlos III (Madrid, Spain; 2007).

 My research is centered in the application of Artificial Intelligence to games, Tree Search and Evolutionary Computation.
-At the moment, I am especially interested on General Video Game Playing, which involves the creation of content and agents that play any real-time game that is given to it, and research in Abstract Forward Models.
+At the moment, I am especially interested on General Video Game Playing and Strategy games, which involves the creation of content and agents that play any real-time game that is given to it, and research in Abstract Forward Models.
 I have recently been awarded with an EPSRC grant on Abstract Forward Models for Modern Games.

 I also experience in the videogames industry as a game programmer (Revistronic; Madrid, Spain), with titles published for both PC and consoles.
 I worked as a software engineer (Game Brains; Dublin, Ireland), where I oversaw the development of AI tools that can be applied to the latest industry videogames.

-I am particularly interested in supervising students with background on applications of Tree Search or Evolutionary for games.
+I am particularly interested in supervising students with background on applications of Tree Search or Evolutionary Algorithms for strategy games.

 - Game AI